hsepulvedaj85/llm-case-study/README.md

   - Answers the questions in `data/questions.txt` using your RAG pipeline
   - Compares the answers with the expected answers in `data/answers.txt`
   - Reports the accuracy of the answers

-> 💡 **Note:** Feel free to implement any additional features or steps in these stages that you think would enhance the system!

 ---